Academic year: 2018/2019

 |Teaching Regulations for newly enroled students in the a.y.
 2016/2017 [ITA]||663 K|

 Economics and Finance hosts the Double Degree in Economy, Econometrics and Finance (MEEF) with the Université Aix-Marseille (France).
 Upon finishing the formative course, selected students will obtain an academic Double Degree: a Master’s Degree in Economics and Finance at Ca’ Foscari University and a Master Sciences Economiques (Parcours Econométrie Bancaire et Financière) from Université Aix-Marseille.

 Joint Degree in Models and Methods in Economics and Management - Erasmus Mundus (QEM) in collaboration with Université Pantheon - Sorbonne - Paris 1 (France); Universität Bielefeld (Germany); Universitat Autònoma - Barcelona (Spain).

 Double Degree in Master Economie et Ingénierie Financière (MEF) - Université Paris-Dauphine (France).

 Italian and English

-Quotas for non-EU students residing abroad: 40 places, among which 10 are reserved for Chinese students residing in China, according to the Marco Polo Programme.
+Quota reserved to non-EU students residing outside Italy: 40 seats, of which 15 are reserved for Chinese students living in China, under the Marco Polo Project.